 - How much can I receive?

-All states, including Texas, have guidelines by which courts determine child support.
-The child support guidelines are formulas that consider the income of the parties, the number of children, and a variety of other factors.
-The child support guidelines are not the exact method of calculating child support in every situation, and parties can argue that because of special circumstances, a court should order more or less support than the guideline amount.
+Such guidelines are not the exact method of calculation in every situation and parties can argue that because of special circumstances, a court should order more or less support than the guideline amount.

 What If I Marry Again?